AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 ## Create a Launch product profile (requires a system administrator or product admin)

-In this exercise you or a System Administrator at your company will create a product profile for Adobe Experience Platform Launch and add the tutorial participant as a product profile admin.
+In this exercise you or a System Administrator at your company will create a product profile for Adobe Experience Platform Launch and add you as a product profile admin.

 >[!NOTE]
 >
->If you are a system administrator of Adobe products facilitating the enablement of a colleague with this tutorial, consider adding them as a *product administrator* for Launch, in which case they would be able to complete these steps on their own and administrate other users of Launch in the future.
+>If you are a System Administrator facilitating the enablement of a colleague with this tutorial, consider adding them as a *Product Administrator* for Launch, in which case they would be able to complete these steps on their own and administrate other users of Launch in the future.

 To create the product profile:

 1. In the [!DNL Adobe Admin Console] go to the Adobe Experience Platform Launch product
 1. Add a new profile and name it `Luma Tutorial Launch`
+1. Turn off the **[!UICONTROL Properties]** > **[!UICONTROL Auto-include]** setting
 1. Don't assign any properties or permissions at this point
 1. Add the tutorial participant as an admin of this profile